jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimGleefulDuiker' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_It's like a time-lapse of your cyborgology growing up.
+_This video is like a time-lapse of your cyborgology growing up.
 Each game improvement means better education, cancer research, crime fighting, electricity generation, product design and manufacturing and so much more.
 The point is, we've technically evolved so fast, we've far outpaced our politics.
-We need to click a new philosophy, to turn amazing computer games into a happy lives in our real-life game of civilization._
+We need to click a new philosophy, to stop playing games, and start living happier lives in our real-life game of civilization._

 We have all this amazing power at our finger tips—and we're letting political pundits tell us if climate change is real?
 We're listening to the opinions of people who've never invented anything or risked anything?
 We're letting Darth Blockbuster tell us to... what?
-Follow his rules that make him king, instead of realizing our own power to change our own world?
+Follow his rules that make him king, instead of realizing our own power to change our world?

-Global warming, human migrations, widespread obesity, antisocial behavior, soaring national debt, unhappy marriages, traffic filled roads, kids who look at the future and feel hopeless.
+Global warming, human migrations, widespread obesity, antisocial behavior, soaring national debt, unhappy marriages, traffic filled roads, hopeless kids shooting up their schools.
 Our list of problems is huge, because we the people aren't using the stupendous power of modern technology, to evolve our civilization.

 If you chicken-out from playing the game of civilization, then you've chosen to be an extra watching the story of civilization.
 You've chosen an unhappy life because you think someone else will solve our problems.
 There's nothing moral about that decision, because a ruling philosophy worth following is one that facilitates evolution; and Right/Left philosophies, and the era of mass-production, no longer do that.